Interdental brushes help to prevent gum disease by getting rid of pieces of food and plaque from between your teeth.

 How to use interdental brushes

-- insert the brush gently between your teeth, and try a smaller brush size if it feels too tight – don't try to force the brush into the space
+- Try a smaller brush size if it feels too tight – don't try to force the brush into the space.

 What if my gums bleed?

 When you first start using interdental brushes, your gums may be tender and bleed a little as you start to get rid of any plaque build-up.
 Carry on using the brushes, and the bleeding should reduce as your gums become healthier.

 If you're still getting bleeding after a few days, get advice from your dentist.
 They can check if you're using the interdental brushes correctly.